Just7MD/Projects/README.md

 # Projects
-My cybersecurity projects (i am still learning so don't excpect anything good)
+My cybersecurity coding (i am still learning so don't excpect anything good)

 fart.py: basic web fuzzer simillar to ffuf (but much worse), where every FART gets replaced with the current word in the wordlist